The Philadelphia Recording Sessions

 These are the production-liner notes for the songs I chose to sing in this session, recorded November 30th - December 1st, 2018, at Bill Jolly Studios, Philadelphia, PA

-My producer, Michael, enthusiastically brought this song to me.
-It was not one I probably would have picked, but when I really sat down and listened to the lyrics, I realized exactly why he picked it.
+My producer brought this song to me.
+It’s not one I probably would have picked, but when I really sat down and listened to the lyrics, I realized exactly why he picked it.
 I couldn’t be more grateful and thankful for every single turn of events in my life that have led me down this musical journey, and this song really expresses that.
-This song is a 70’s Soul classic that instantly reminds me of afros, bell-bottomed pants, suede fringed vests, platform shoes, and urban ‘cool’ from back in the ’70s.
-If you listen closely, you can hear me speaking at the end of the track, sharing what I’m thankful for!

 Classic Sugar Pie!
-My drummer came to rehearsal one day and said, “Hey Davi, you gotta check this chick out, I think you would really like her.”
+My drummer came to rehearsal one day and said, “Hey Davi, you gotta check this chick out I think you would really like her.”
 I went down a deep Sugar Pie rabbit hole and stumbled upon “Soulful Dress.”
-Something about that song stood out and literally, spoke to me.
+Something about that song stood out to me.
 Fun, Sassy, Flirty.
-A year later, I HAD to record a Sugar Pie song, since I was working with her last album producer, Bill Jolly!
+Also, I had to do a Sugar Pie song since I was working with her producer, Bill Jolly!

 I wanted an Amy Winehouse song that was less well-known.
 This is one of her more obscure songs that really showcases my upper register.
-I love the piano arrangement and I believe this re-arrangement with its percussive, Latin beat, really adds a lot of character to the song.
+I love the piano arrangement and I believe the (Latin beat?
+Whats the right word here?) really adds a lot to the song.